stakater/stakater-workshop/docs/6-secret-management-in-saap/4-secret-management.md

    More Info on TemplateGroupInstance : https://docs.cloud.stakater.com/content/sre/multi-tenant-operator/usecases/deploying-templates.html

-10. Multi Tenant Operator (MTO) deploys the Template resources to selector defined in TemplateGroupInstance.
+10. Multi Tenant Operator (MTO) deploys the Template resources to tenant namespaces based on selector defined in TemplateGroupInstance.

 11. Multi Tenant Operator (MTO) creates a role in Vault with namespace name.
 This role binds the read policy with service account on the cluster.
 This allows service account used by SecretStore to access Tenant key/value secret data.